Minxrod/PTC-EmkII/readme.txt

 = Support =
 The current project has some amount of support for samples ENG1.PTC-ENG7.PTC:
 - Sample 1: Works.
-- Sample 2: Partially working, some keys are not mapped and instead will crash.
-Backspace does not visually erase characters (they are removed from the string)
+- Sample 2: Partially working, some keys are not mapped.
-- Sample 3: Partially working, some keys are not mapped and instead will crash
+- Sample 3: Partially working, same as Sample 2.
 - Sample 4: Partially working, RND is currently unseeded and always returns the same values.
-- Sample 5: Partially working, same issues as Sample 2.
+- Sample 5: Works, same issues as Sample 2.
+No unmapped inputs are required, though.
 - Sample 6: Partially working, holding down the mouse does not seem to work and only the top screen is currently rendered.
-- Sample 7: Works, same issues as Sample 2.
-No crashing inputs are required to play this game, however.
+- Sample 7: Works, same issues as Sample 5.
 - Sample 8-12: Not working, require various unimplemented features.

 = Features =